 Sure, they keep your hands warm, but at what cost?

-Obviously, you need to comfortable and safe when it's cold outside, which means you need to wear gloves, but you don't need to sacrifice dexterity for comfort.
+Obviously, you need to be comfortable and safe when it’s cold outside, which means you need to wear gloves, but you don’t need to sacrifice dexterity for comfort.

 Not to mention, oversized gloves make you look like a little kid.
 Just like jeans that are too long, they dwarf your figure and produce a kid wearing hand-me-downs effect.